cosmos/relayer/README.md

 ## Testnet

-If you would like to join the relayer testnet, please [check out the instructions](./testnets/README.md).
+If you would like to join a relayer testnet, please [check out the instructions](./testnets/README.md).

 ### Compatability Table: